pepperTux/peppertux-game/README.md

 * Test your level, make sure everything looks good, make sure the Trees aren't BSODs.

 ## Why does this exist?
-I don't really know, but at least you'll be able to (sort of) play SuperTux 0.0.6 on Windows or Mac without using a virtual machine.
+I don't really know, but at least you'll be able to (sort of) play SuperTux 0.0.6 on Windows or Mac? without using a virtual machine.
 I mean, it's not really the same since there's not gonna be a level editor and it'll obviously be slightly different than the real SuperTux 0.0.6.
+Don't worry, this will be available on Linux too.

-## Extra Things that are planned to be included
+## Extra Things that are planned to be included that isn't included yet
-* Sand tiles (Beach and Desert versions) (fanmade), beach background and desert background (Fanmade)
-* Grassland tiles (From the official SuperTux media repository), Grassland background (fanmade)
-* Rock tiles (fanmade), Mountains background (fanmade)
+* Mr Bomb
-* Sky background (fanmade)
+* Stalactite
-* Jungle tiles (fanmade), Jungle background (fanmade)
+* Mr Bomb
-* Wood tiles (fanmade)
+*
-* Volcano tiles (fanmade), Volcano background (fanmade)
-* Industrial Tiles (from SuperTux before 0.7.0) and Factory Background (Most likely will just be the Industrial Tiles but smaller and darker)
-* More music (Beach, Desert, Grassland, Mountain, Sky, Jungle, Volcano, Factory, Airship, Castle)
-* Walking Tree enemy (Similar to the Spiky, is from the SuperTux Media Repository)
-* Tornado enemy (Basically like a Flying Spiky, is from the SuperTux Media Repository)